Clergy & Staff

 Ron Fabry

-Ron grew up in Connecticut and attended Westminster Choir College in Princeton, New Jersey where he received a double Masters Degree in Church Music and Organ Performance.
+Ron grew up in Connecticut and attended Westminster Choir College in Princeton, New Jersey where he received a double Masters Degree in Church Music & Organ Performance.
 While doing postgraduate studies in upstate New York at the Eastman School of Music, Ron taught conducting, hymnology, choir training methods and group vocal techniques in the Diocese of Rochester’s certification program at St. Bernard’s Institute.
-Currently he enjoys teaching piano, organ and voice lessons and has been the director of the Jackson Hole Chorale for the past six seasons.
-In his leisure time, Ron takes pleasure in hiking with his black lab, Patrick, playing cards (especially Bid Euchre and Six Handed Pinochle) and trying to learn how to cook!
+Being the Music Director at St. John’s Church, he finds joy in working with both the Adult and Handbell Choirs.
+Currently he also enjoys teaching piano, organ, and voice lessons and is the director of the Jackson Hole Chorale.
+In his leisure time, Ron takes pleasure in hiking, playing cards (especially Bid Euchre and Six Handed Pinochle), and trying to learn how to cook healthily!